 Email the authors or create an email template to send to all relevant legislators.

-The legislation's provisions apply retroactively to any project applications not deemed complete by local agencies as of January 1, 2025, including those with preliminary applications submitted before that date.
-This retroactive application ensures consistent standards across pending development proposals while maintaining existing protections for residential hotels that serve as permanent housing.
+The bill applies these restrictions retroactively to any housing development applications not deemed complete by January 1, 2025, including projects with preliminary applications submitted before that date.
+This ensures consistent standards across pending and future developments while preserving existing approvals.

 Ayes | Noes | NVR | Total | Result |